-SharePoint Migration project – sometimes while we do the SharePoint content database migration thru the detach and attach method – we may encounter errors.
-However, if we open the migrated site still it does open and work.
+SharePoint Migration Checklist: Sometimes, while we do the SharePoint content database migration via the detach and attach method, we may encounter errors.
+However, if we open the migrated site, it does open and work.
 Here, I will explain how we can reduce the possibility of getting errors and some basic tips and tricks in the migration project.

 End of this article we will learn the below: